 Planting a tree can be rewarding as well as add value to your home.

-- Location - Determine your planting area.
+Location - Determine your planting area.
 This includes where the plant is going to be and the plants surrounding area.
-You should also take not of any electrical wires, sewage lines, or gas pipes that may be under your selected area.
+You should also take note of any electrical wires, sewage lines, or gas pipes that may be under your selected area.
 Also determine the amount of water, sun, and space the plant will have or get.

 This can be very rewarding with just a little hard work.

 Are you interested in planting some bare root perennial plant?
 Or do you even know what a bare root perennial plant is?
 A bare root perennial is a perennial plant that has been grown in the ground and not a pot and is dug up the day of shipment.
 Usually, their roots are placed in a burlap bag that keeps them fairly moist for transport.
 But do you know how to plant them?
 Here are some simple instructions on planting them.Spacing needs to be 12" to 4 feet